uchicago-library/library_website/README.md

 ### Setting Up Secrets Repository

 In order to run, the library website requires a file called `./library_website/settings/secrets.py` to exist.
 This Python module contains login credentials for several websites and web applications, and therefore is excluded from this public repository by our `.gitignore` file.  `secrets.py` is part of a separate private `git` repository called `lw-config`, which is hosted on `vault.lib.uchicago.edu`.
-In this project, we provide a Makefile which will clone that repository down, and install `secrets.py` from the secrets repository into this `library_website` repository, in the place where the Wagtail application will expect it to be.
+In this project, we provide a Makefile which will clone that repository down, then install `secrets.py` from the secrets repository into this `library_website` repository, so that the Wagtail site can make use of it.
+The makefile requires `git` to be installed on the machine from which it is being run.

 To clone the secrets repository to your machine, you can use our makefile:

 ```
 $ cd /path/to/library_website && make create-repo
 ```

-These make rules require `git` to be installed.

 Some observations: